 Of course, there will be the occasional vibration in the steering wheel or a bumpy road that causes the steering wheel to vibrate.
 But if the shakiness becomes a regular occurrence, then you could have a broken part or component inside of the car that is throwing it off balance.

 To understand why the steering wheel is shaking while braking or driving at low and high speeds, you need to understand all the main causes of this kind of shakiness.
-Below are the 5 main causes of steering wheel shaking while driving at high speed and low speed.
+Here are five of the most common reasons for a steering wheel shaking while driving at low or high speed.

 1) Unbalanced Tires

 This is the most common cause of steering wheel shakiness and the first cause that you should consider checking out.
 If you have a tire with low air pressure or tire treads that are worn out, this will cause your tires to be out-of-balance with each other as they’re touching the road.

 Since the steering wheel controls the direction of the wheels which hold the tires, then this out-of-balance state will cause the steering wheel to shake.

 The second most possible cause of steering wheel vibrations is a problem with your wheels.
 The wheel bearings are supposed to last forever but check them anyway just to make sure they’re not the problem.
 Wheel bearings have been known to get worn out.

 Also, inspect the ball joints and tie rod ends too.
 Usually, shakiness that only occurs while making a turn will be because of bad tie rod ends.
 If the shaking occurs only when driving straight, then it is the ball joints that are at fault.